otrv4/otrv4/otrv4.md

 ```

-In this conversation flow, Alice first retrieves a Prekey message from a prekey
+In this conversation flow, Alice first retrieves Bob's Prekey message from a
-server.
-Prior to the start of the conversation, this Prekey message was uploaded
+prekey server.
+Prior to the start of the conversation, this Prekey message was
-by Bob's client to a server.
-This is done in order to allow other participants,
+uploaded by Bob's client to a server.
+This is done in order to allow other
-like Alice, to send him encrypted messages while he is offline.
+participants, like Alice, to send him encrypted messages while he is offline.

 ## Assumptions

 Messages in a conversation can be exchanged over an insecure channel, where an
 attacker can eavesdrop or interfere with the messages.

-The network model provides in-order delivery of messages, however some
+The network model provides in-order delivery of messages, however some messages
-messages may not be delivered.
+may not be delivered.

 OTRv4 does not protect against an active attacker performing Denial of Service
 attacks.